List of Dexter characters: Gabriel Bosque

-Gabriel is a writer who becomes Debra's first boyfriend after Rudy Cooper/Brian Moser.
+Gabriel Bosque is a writer who becomes Debra's first boyfriend after Rudy Cooper/Brian Moser.
 He first appeared in the episode "Waiting to Exhale" where he met Debra Morgan at a workout gym.
 Noticing that Debra was checking him out, he offered to help her start training with a punching bag.
 This did not bode well; while taping up her hands, Debra had a flashback of her abduction by Rudy Cooper.
 She quickly ran from the scene with little explanation.
 She apologizes a little later however and they start going out.
 She takes him back to Dexter's apartment where she handcuffs him to the bed on the grounds that the last person she slept with tried to kill her, and Dexter walks in on them by accident.
 She begins to wrongly become suspicious of Gabriel and goes as far as searching his belongings and checking his e-mails.
 She finds an e-mail concerning a story he has written called "The Ice Princess" and believes that he is writing a story about her and leaves him accusingly.
 She then finds out that he is trying to be a children's writer and apologizes.
 They go on several more dates but she breaks up with him due to her increasing attraction to Frank Lundy.